Exadra37/elixir-docker-stack/docs/how-to/use.md

 #### Creation and setup of a dedicated docker container for the app database

+I have asked previously if you noticed something different in your work-flow for when you need to run `ecto.create` after creating a new app, and if you have not figured it out yet, is that with the **Elixir Docker Dev Stack** you don't have to manually start or ensure that you have a database up and running, because this is done automatically for you.

 The `hello` app will have a dedicated container for the database, named `hello_postgres`, that is created from the official docker image for Postgres.

-By default the database for this container will be persisted in host at the directory `${host_setup_dir}_${new_app_name}/${database_engine}/data`, that may translate to something like `~/.elixir-docker-dev-stack/Developer_Acme_Elixir_Phoenix_hello/postgres/data`.
+By default the database for this container will be persisted in host in the directory `${host_setup_dir}_${new_app_name}/${database_engine}/data`, that may translate to something like `~/.elixir-docker-dev-stack/Developer_Acme_Elixir_Phoenix_hello/postgres/data`.